-MSOL 734 HR FOUNDATIONS
+MSOL 734 HR Foundations

 Regardless of your current role or future aspirations in business, having a foundational understanding of human resources will be critical to your success.
-This course introduces the vital role of human resource management within today's organizations.
-It provides a comprehensive overview of human resource functions, including talent acquisition, performance management, compensation and benefits, and employee development.
+This course introduces a higher perspective of the vital role of human resource management within today's organizations.
+It provides a comprehensive overview of employee relations, workplace law, diversity management, and human resource functions, including talent acquisition, performance management, compensation and benefits, and employee development.
 Implications of employment regulation and the global business environment are considered.